stefanbuttigieg/termx-quick-start/ngnix/README.md

 # Web server setup for TermX

-This folder contains the examples of Ngnix web server configuration.
+> **ℹ️ Info:** This folder contains the examples of Ngnix web server configuration.
 You can adopt scripts for your web server also.

 NB!
 The basic knowledge about `Ngnix` and `vi` editor are recommended.
 The provided scripts are tested on Ubuntu 24.04 LTS.
 There are may be differences in your operational system or version.